 "Two stars keep not their motion in one sphere..."

 It’s London, 2014, and Hal Lancaster, son and heir of Henry, Duke of Lancaster, is in a holding pattern: his mother is dead, his father is dying or remarrying or both, his siblings are fighting, his internship is pointless, and nobody will leave him alone.

 Everything is as it should be and yet nothing is right.
 Over the course of a year of partying, drinking, and flirting to dubious consequence, Hal is tested by brutal family legacies, Catholic guilt, and the terrifying possibility of being loved.
+All of which is complicated by a pattern of abuse that threatens to chase Hal into adulthood.
 The House of Lancaster will never be the same.

 Crackling with intelligence and wit, Henry Henry is a brilliant recasting of the Henriad in which Hal Lancaster is a queer protagonist for a new era.
 Allen Bratton arrives as a successor to Waugh and St. Aubyn with this lush, stylish novel of family, legacy, and what it means to be alive today.

 "HENRY HENRY is carnal and precise, a challenging taxonomy of familial and personal failure that Bratton renders without tidiness or judgment."

 "Allen Bratton's HENRY HENRY brilliantly highlights the tension between history and modernity, power and freedom, and fathers and sons.
 A darkly humorous examination of the weight of privilege packed with drugs, dicks, Catholicism, cigarettes, and, yes, love— HENRY HENRY is a sharply-written party you don't want to miss. "

 —Isaac Fitzgerald, author of DIRTBAG MASSACHUSETTS